 If UAC prompt for administrative access confirmation, click OK to proceed.
 This is where you can change the date and time manually.
 Once done, click OK to save the changes.
 You can also change the time zone from the same settings window under “Time zone”.

-How to sync date and time in Windows 11 automatically
+Sync date and time automatically in Windows 11

 If the date and time in Windows 11 happens to be incorrect, here’s how to manually re-sync it with the Windows time server.